enricopiseddu/lendingPool/README.md

 ```

-## 6. Differences between this work and the original implementation
+## 6. Differences between Aave and ProtoAave
 Although ProtoAave implements the main features of Aave, it contains some changes that do not prejudice the meaning of Aave protocol.

 In the first part of this section we will see the main differences between ProtoAave and Aave, while in the second part the detailed differences between all functions.